Environment Invariant Linear Least Squares: Setup and Background

-Suppose we are interested in finding the ``scientific truth'' between the response variable $y$ and $\bx_{S^*}$, a subset of $p$-dimensional covariate vector $\bx \in \mathbb{R}^p$.
-As $S^*$ is unknown, we collect many more variables but collected covariates are easily correlated with residuals of $y$ on $\bx_{S^*}$ \citep{fan2014endogeneity, fan2014challenges}.
-This gives the rise to the following more realistic assumption: The distribution of $\bx$ and $y$, $\mu_{\bx,y}$, satisfies Here $S^* \subset [p]$ is the set of important variables that can be attributed to explain the ``truth'', $\bbeta^*$ is the parameter of interest whose support set $\supp(\bbeta^*)$ is $S^*$, and $\sigma^2$ is any given positive number, which is an upper bound of $\mbox{var}(\varepsilon^{(e)})$.
+Suppose we are interested in uncovering the ``scientific truth'' between the response variable $y$ and $\bx_{S^*}$, a sub-vector of $p$-dimensional covariate vector $\bx \in \mathbb{R}^p$.
+As $S^*$ is unknown, we collect many more variables, but the collected covariates are easily correlated with residuals of $y$ on $\bx_{S^*}$ \citep{fan2014endogeneity, fan2014challenges}.
+This gives rise to the following more realistic assumption: The distribution of $\bx$ and $y$, $\mu$, satisfies Here, $S^* \subseteq [p]$ denotes the set of important variables that contribute to explain the ``truth'', $\bbeta^*$ is the parameter of interest whose support set $\supp(\bbeta^*)$ is $S^*$, and $\sigma^2$ is any given positive number.